Six picnic spots for your spring love

 Rhine Park

-Vis-à-vis the media port
+Vis-à-vis the media harbor

 Benrath Castle